Organizational Voice, Language & Messaging Strategy

 Explore Voice Literacy →

-"The question isn't whether to use AI.
+"The question is not whether to use AI.
 It's whether your voice survives the encounter."

 — On Voice Literacy

-Who I Serve NonprofitsPublic AgenciesSocial Ventures Health SystemsCivic TechFunders & Intermediaries Education InstitutionsFoundationsBenefit Platforms
+Who I Serve NonprofitsPublic AgenciesSocial Ventures Health SystemsCivic TechFunders & Intermediaries Educational InstitutionsFoundationsBenefit Platforms

 Let's Talk

-Whether something's off — or you just want a second opinion on your voice.
+If something's off and you want a second opinion on your voice, let's talk.

 You don't have to know exactly what you need.
-A lot of good work starts with a conversation about what feels unclear, inconsistent, or just harder than it should be.
+A lot of good work starts with a conversation about what feels unclear, inconsistent, or just off.

 TEL443.904.7892